How To Say I Do

 Step 1: Contact Me

-Step 2: First Interview
+Step 2: Planning Meeting

 This meeting needs to occur at least 31 days before your wedding and during it we will complete the necessary administration tasks.
 I will need to sight your original Birth Certificates or Passports.